MicrosoftDocs/architecture-center/docs/framework/resiliency/monitoring.md

 ### Azure storage scalability and performance targets

 Azure allows a maximum number of storage accounts per subscription.
-If your application requires more storage accounts than are currently available in your subscription, create a new subscription with additional storage accounts.
+If your application requires more storage accounts than are currently available in your subscription, create a new subscription with extra storage accounts.
 For more information, reference [Azure subscription and service limits, quotas, and constraints](/azure/azure-resource-manager/management/azure-subscription-service-limits).

 ### Scalability targets for virtual machine disks

-An Azure infrastructure as a service (IaaS) virtual machine supports attaching a number of data disks, depending on several factors, including the virtual machine size and the type of storage account.
+An Azure infrastructure as a service (IaaS) virtual machine supports attaching many data disks, depending on several factors, including the virtual machine size and the type of storage account.
 If your application exceeds the scalability targets for virtual machine disks, provision additional storage accounts and create the virtual machine disks there.
 To learn more, reference [Scalability and performance targets for VM disks](/azure/virtual-machines/disks-scalability-targets).

 ### Virtual machine size